G.T. Stilwell's letter to Mrs Shelverton

-Preparations began in early 1977 for the Queen Victoria Museum and Art Gallery's exhibition of Thomas J. Nevin's Port Arthur convict photos dated 1874 which were found among their John Watt Beattie holdings donated to the QVMAG shortly before Beattie's death in 1930.
+Preparations began in early 1977 for the Queen Victoria Museum and Art Gallery's exhibition of Thomas J. Nevin's photographs of Tasmanian prisoners taken for police and prison records in the 1870s which were (re)discovered among their John Watt Beattie holdings which were acquired by the QVMAG from Beattie's estate on his death in 1930.

-The late Geoffrey Stilwell , who was curator of Special Collections at the State Library of Tasmania, collected biographical data on Thomas J. Nevin from a diverse range of sources, including information from this descendant, Mrs Jean Shelverton, a grand-daughter of Thomas and Elizabeth Nevin.
-Mrs Shelverton's mother Mary Ann, known as Minnie Drew to living descendants, was born to Thomas and Elizabeth Nevin on November 9th, 1884, in Hobart, Tasmania.
+The late Geoffrey Stilwell, curator of Special Collections at the State Library of Tasmania, collected biographical data on professional photographer Thomas J. Nevin (1842-1923) from a diverse range of sources, including information from Mrs Jean Shelverton, a grand-daughter of Thomas and Elizabeth Rachel (Day) Nevin.
+Mrs Shelverton's mother Mary Ann (Nevin) Drew who was known as Minnie to living descendants,was the second daughter and fifth child (to survive), born to photographer Thomas and Elizabeth Nevin on November 9th, 1884, in Hobart, Tasmania.

 Dear Mrs Shelverton